Skip to content

 Institution

-The HALLE FÜR KUNST Steiermark is an innovative exhibition venue devoted to the presentation of contemporary and modern art in international contexts, while also including local and regional art production in its program.
-These different perspectives mean that HALLE FÜR KUNST Steiermark is a communicative museum that does not see international art as somewhere beyond the local context.
-In differing formats including solo and themed group exhibitions, performances, and residencies, the curatorial team wishes to react directly to the manifold means of contemporary artistic production and to be a venue open to resonance from relevant discourse.
-The museum’s late modernist 1952 architecture and the surrounding park create a very special setting.
-This physical space is enhanced by the museum website, which is a platform reflecting and disseminating all the different themes and forms of artistic production that the museum explores.
+HALLE FÜR KUNST is an innovative exhibition venue for contemporary and modern art production in an international context.
+At the same time, our program also recognizes regional art production.
+With these different perspectives HALLE FÜR KUNST Steiermark sees itself as a communicative institution that addresses the international within the context of the local.
+Using the various formats of solo exhibitions and thematic group shows, performances, and residencies, our curatorial team wishes to react directly to the manifold forms of expression in contemporary art production, and to offer a space open for the resonance of relevant discussions.
+The late-modernist architecture of the building (1952) and the surrounding park offer a special setting, and this physical space is complemented by the website in the form of a platform that reflects and disseminates our many different focuses and artistic productions.

-As in previous years, the 2024 program is not restricted to one specific theme or leitmotif, but rather wishes to present the field of contemporary art in a concise and diverse manner.
-The common denominator is the urgency of each format presented, each with a thematic focus of its own.
+As in previous years, our 2025 program is not based on any specific theme or leitmotif, but instead attempts to present the field of contemporary art in the most precise and diverse possible ways.
+The unifying element thus lies in the urgency of each format and its very own focus.

 History and Mission